View the most popular items in our shop

 We are seeking sponsors and supporters who will allow us to continue this crucial part of our learning programme, reaching more London schoolchildren than ever before.

 Every London schoolchild does not simply mean all those in mainstream schooling, or all those for whom it is easy to take part in our workshops.
-It means children and young adults of all abilities who may face a range of challenges, including those in special schools, Special Educational Needs (SEN) units in mainstream schools, pupil referral units and other alternative provision schooling.
+It means children and young adults of all abilities who may face a range of challenges, including those in special schools, Special Educational Needs and Disabilities (SEND) units in mainstream schools, pupil referral units and other alternative provision schooling.

 This programme provides deep, longer-term engagement to over 1,600 participants every year.